Sign Up

 Specialized Mental Health Tests

 Many tests are available to assess cognition.
-The mini-mental state examination (MMSE) is a well-known test that assesses multiple domains, can be done in 5 to 10 minutes and is rated on a scale from 0 to 30.
-The mini-mental state examination is useful for screening for cognitive impairment and monitoring cognition changes over time.
+The MMSE is a well-known test that assesses multiple domains, can be done in 5 to 10 minutes, and is rated on a scale from 0 to 30.
+The MMSE is useful for screening for cognitive impairment and monitoring cognitive changes over time.
 It is not recommended as a diagnostic tool.
-The MMSE score is affected by culture, age, and education, but gender does not affect it.
+The MMSE score is affected by culture, age, education, and gender (Matthews et al., 2012).

 Beck's Depression Inventory asks 21 questions and rates them on a scale from 0 (minimal) to 3 (severe).
-It is recognized as a reliable and valid instrument for measuring depression.
-The questions focus on sadness, hopelessness, guilt, self-dislike, loss of energy, insomnia, fatigue, anhedonia, irritability, crying, lack of interest in sex, agitation, self-blame, past failure, punishment, suicidal thoughts, loss of interest in activities, indecisiveness, worthlessness, decreased appetite and diminished concentration.
+It is recognized as a reliable and valid instrument for measuring depression (Lee et al., 2017).
+The questions focus on sadness, hopelessness, guilt, self-dislike, loss of energy, insomnia, fatigue, anhedonia, irritability, crying, lack of interest in sex, agitation, self-blame, past failure, punishment, suicidal thoughts, loss of interest in activities, indecisiveness, worthlessness, decreased appetite, and diminished concentration.
 The score is tallied, and scores over 30 are classified as severe depression.
 Less than 15 is mild to no depression, and 15-30 is moderate depression.

 Two commonly used scales are available for older adults.
-The geriatric depression scale is useful to assess depression in older adults with an MMSE score above 10.
+The geriatric depression scale is useful to assess depression in older adults with an MMSE score above 10 (Conradsson et al., 2013).
 The Cornell Depression Scale is useful to screen for depression in those with dementia.
-It asks 19 questions across five categories.
+It asks 19 questions across five categories (Maurer et al., 2018).
 It evaluates mood (sadness, affect, anxiety, irritability), behaviors (agitation, movement, slow speech), physical signs (weight loss, low energy), cyclic function (insomnia, mood fluctuations), and ideation disturbances (suicide, pessimism).

-Four suicide screening instruments are recommended for children and adolescents
+Here are four commonly used suicide screening instruments for children and adolescents.

 3. Suicide Ideation Questionnaire (SIQ)

-SIQ is used to determine the severity of suicidal ideation.
+The SIQ is used to determine the severity of suicidal ideation.
 There is a 30-item and 15-item version, both designed for younger adolescents.
 The SIQ asks individuals to rate the severity of their suicidal ideation on a 7-point Likert scale.
 This screen is based on a hierarchy of seriousness of suicidality ranging from thoughts of death to suicide.
-This screen does not assess previous or recent suicide attempts and should almost always be supplemented by a comprehensive suicide assessment.
+This screen does not assess previous or recent suicide attempts and should almost always be supplemented by a comprehensive suicide assessment (Boege et al., 2014).

 There are various suicide risk screens available for adults; however, it is essential to remember that screens do not replace a professional's comprehensive suicide assessment.
 Commonly used suicide screens for adults include: